4000, Eligibility and Fees

 Continuation of Services

-Upon expenditure of awarded grant funds, grantees must continue serving their existing PHC clients through the end of their clients’ determined eligibility periods.
-Any funding sources other than PHC awarded program funds used to provide PHC services, must be reported as “non-HHSC” funds on the Monthly Report Form and the quarterly Financial Status Report (FSR), also known as Form 269A.
+Once awarded grant funds are spent, grantees must continue serving their existing PHC clients through the end of their clients’ determined eligibility periods.
+Any funding sources other than PHC awarded program funds used to provide PHC services, must be reported as non-HHSC funds on the Monthly Report Form and the quarterly Financial Status Report (FSR), also known as Form 269A.

 Additionally, grantees are required to screen potential new clients for program eligibility once awarded grant funds are exhausted.
 However, if screenings are completed and potential clients are determined eligible, the grantee must provide services to those clients.